LoveCommunity/flutter_scope/README.md

 * Configuration is aligned with syntax with dart language
 * Scope strategy is aligned with scoping of functions
 * Can handle async setup
+* Using `Observable\States` as notification system with composition in mind
 * Using `StatesBuilder` to map a sequence of state to widget
-* Using `StatesListener` to trigger side effect by reacting to state change
+* Using `StatesListener` to add a listener in flutter layer
-* Using `Observable\States` as notification system with composition in mind

 ## Table Of Content